 This hands-on CADD lab course will expose students to the exciting career opportunities in various engineering fields.
 Students will be introduced to the technical aspects of engineering practices through individual, project-based and team-based projects.
 Students will learn employability skills and will develop a portfolio of their personal work.
 Students will demonstrate what is being taught through various methods such as PowerPoint presentations, poster boards, 2D & 3D CADD projects, 3D models, and competing in competitions.
 Students will also be introduced to basic STEM methods including microcontrollers, electronics, robotics, and automation.
 Due to the depth of study, this course may be repeated for credit.
 Successful completion of this course may qualify students for college credit through articulation programs with postsecondary schools.
 See page 11 for details.
 This course meets the 4th year math criteria.

-Prerequisite: Mechanical computer aided drafting and design (CADD) tech Grades: 10, 11, 12 (21107-CAD)
+Prerequisite: Mechanical computer aided drafting and design (CADD) tech

+Grades: 10, 11, 12 (21107-CAD)

-SCIENCE, TECHNOLOGY, ENGINEERING AND MATHEMATICS
+SCIENCE, TECHNOLOGY, ENGINEERING AND MATHEMATICS ENGINEERING COMPUTER AIDED DRAFTING & DESIGN (CADD)

-EM-1181 Aerospace Engineering - UAV's (Drones) Semester - 1/2 credit (E/M&IT, NR&A)
+EM-1031 Engineering with Robotics

+(E/M&IT, NR&A)

-engineering and problem solving through hands-on projects.
-Students will have the opportunity to enhance their team building skills while learning how to take 3D CAD models and simulated designs to produce a small robot that
+Students will explore current Engineering technology through real world applications.
+Students will explore engineering and problem solving through hands-on projects.
+Students will have the opportunity to enhance their team building skills while learning how to take 3D CAD models and simulated designs to produce a small robot that will complete mechanical tasks.
+Successful completion of this course may qualify students for college credit through articulation programs with postsecondary schools.
+See page 11 for details.